 - Heat oil in a large pan over medium-high heat.
 Add beef (or lamb) and cook until no longer pink, breaking it up with a wooden spoon and stirring frequently, about 5 minutes.

-- Add diced onions, celery, carrots, green beans, garlic, and seasonings to the pan.
+- Add diced onions, celery, carrots, garlic, and seasonings to the pan.
 Cook until the vegetables soften, about 5 minutes, stirring occasionally.

 - Preheat oven to 400 degrees F.

 - Place steamed cauliflower to a food processor or blender.
 Add ½ cup cheddar cheese, cream cheese, cream, butter, garlic, salt, and pepper.
 Puree until smooth consistency, scraping the sides as necessary (See video above for steps on how to steam the cauliflower).